 Hall grab your breakfast and join this informal discussion group.
 September 30; October 28; January 27; February 24; March 30

 Franklin Hall Panthers Den - 6:00 – 8:00 pm Bring a dish to share and join in the celebration and fellowship.
 October 4; November 1; December 6; March 6; April 3

 College life is a time of exciting intellectual and social growth.
 Students consider

 new ideas, discover new interests, and explore ever-broadening horizons.
 College can

-will sustain them throughout their adult years.
+values that will sustain them through their adult years.